DynamoDS/RefineryPrimer/2-getting-started/2-05_refinery-processes.md

 ## How to run an optimisation process using Refinery

 An optimisation process lets Refinery evolve your design to find the most suitable options based on the constraints and goals provided.
 Refinery will run multiple generations of options and each time it will take the fittest \(best\) options of the generation and use them to create a new generation.
-Refinery is using NSGA-II, an elitist multi objective genetic algorithm to optimise results.
+Refinery is using NSGA-II <add link to more explanation>, an elitist multi objective genetic algorithm to optimise results.

 To run an optimisation process in Refinery, follow these steps: